What is a network engineer?

 What are the primary sectors that offer employment for network engineers?

-Network engineers find roles across several industries including technology, finance, healthcare, government, and education.
+Network engineers find roles across several industries, including technology, finance, healthcare, government, and education.
 Any organization that relies on complex computer networks might employ network engineers.
-Some professionals also work as independent consultants or with IT consulting firms.
+Some pros also work as independent consultants or with IT consulting firms.

-Are any particular software or tools essential in this job?
+Are any particular software or tools essential for network engineers?

 Proficiency with network monitoring, management, and analysis tools like Wireshark, SolarWinds, or Nagios is valuable.
 Knowledge of programming languages such as Python can also be useful for network automation tasks.
 Additionally, familiarity with different operating systems and an understanding of routers and switches is crucial.